 Another prediction was that we will come to embrace facial oils.
 With good reason, too.
 As there is no water, there’s no need for nasty preservatives or things that hold creams together and stop them from separating like salad dressing.
 The result is concentrated actives.
 Now, it seems that there is a new facial oil every week.

-For those looking for an oil-based cleanser, there’s Elizabeth Dehn for One Love Organics Active Moisture Vitamin B Cleansing Oil & Makeup Remover ($38 in the shop) with exfoliating pumpkin and papain.
+For those looking for an oil-based cleanser, there’s Elizabeth Dehn for One Love Organics Active Moisture Vitamin B Cleansing Oil & Makeup Remover ($38) with exfoliating pumpkin and papain.

 5. Astaxanthin and Copper Peptides — 2014 Hero Actives